electron/electron/docs/api/content-tracing.md

 `callback` will be called back with a file that contains the traced data.

-## tracing.getTraceBufferPercentFull(callback)
+## tracing.getTraceBufferUsage(callback)

 * `callback` Function

 Get the maximum across processes of trace buffer percent full state.
-When the TraceBufferPercentFull value is determined, the `callback` is called.
+When the TraceBufferUsage value is determined, the `callback` is called.

 ## tracing.setWatchEvent(categoryName, eventName, callback)